 Today I’m going to show you how to add words to candles.
 Add a favorite sentiment or a graphic to a candle to make a personalized piece of home decor or a thoughtful gift.
 This is a detailed step by step tutorial on the process of printing custom words on candles so you can easily follow along.
-It’s not hard to customize any size candle, so let’s get started!

 This post is sponsored by HomeRight and their Dual Temperature Heat Gun.
 I also use affiliate links in my post.
 You can read my full disclosure policy here.
 Thanks so much for supporting the brands that help keep H2OBungalow going!